All Episodes

 So the real Hillary Clinton I know is distant, angry, cold.

-Um, she she uh distorts the truth.
+You know, she distorts the truth.

-Well, it wasn't a lamp, it was a vase.
+Well, it wasn't a lamp.

 He came down with a black eye the next day.

-Yeah, or that day.
+Or that day.

 Yeah, she's very violent.

-Um the person that they're trying to portray is just so fictitious.
+The person that they're trying to portray is just so fictitious.

 But they didn't.

-And everybody just forgets it, and or they want to, you know, pass it off as oh, well, you know, those are dangerous places.
+Or they want to pass it off as, oh, well, those are dangerous places.

 Everybody involved that night that could have protected those people or helped them.

-Mrs. Clinton, the president, that whole chain of command was living behind protective fences with armed secret service or other types of security.
+Mrs. Clinton, the president, that whole chain of command was living behind protective fences with armed Secret Service or other types of security.

 It's appalling.

-You know, Kate, I know you're more of a reporter and and less of a p a pundant and less of a a political commentator, but you know, we just heard George Stephanopoulos talking about Hillary, the one he knew that jumped down his throat that she was fierce, the she was chilling, those are her uh his words.
+But, you know, we just heard George Stephanopoulos talking about Hillary, the one he knew that jumped down his throat, that she was fierce, she was chilling.

-Didi Meyer saying anybody who stood up against her was smashed down and belittled.
+Dee Dee Meyer saying anybody who stood up against her was smashed down and belittled.

 Is that what your research shows?

-Well, some of my research shows that, you know, i the idea that she was very unhappy in the White House, and I think what Gary is referencing when she threw this base when I was doing reporting for my book about the White House residents and the staffers there, they described um one incident in particular where there was a loud argument and uh the butlers and this florists were listening in and could hear shouting and screaming, and this is around the Monica Lewinsky scandal.
+Well, some of my research shows that the idea that she was very unhappy in the White House, and I think what Gary is referencing when she threw this base, when I was doing reporting for my book about the White House residents and the staffers there, they described one incident in particular where there was a loud argument and the butlers and this florist were listening in and could hear shouting and screaming.

-So um it's interesting that a lot of people around Hillary Clinton though do not mind that portrayal of her as a woman scorned, because I don't think they see that they see that as a humanizing thing in some ways for her.
+So it's interesting that a lot of people around Hillary Clinton, though, do not mind that portrayal of her as a woman scorned because I don't think they see that.

-Um so it's just a different way of looking at it.
+So it's just a different way of looking at it.

-She was not particularly happy in the role of first lady, obviously, after health care failed.
+She was not particularly happy in the role of First Lady, obviously, after health care failed.

 Yeah.